Outdoor Education and Leadership Field Semester

 Ready for an outdoor experience unlike anything you've done before?

 Venture off campus and travel throughout the Intermountain Region of the U.S. during the Outdoor Education and Leadership Field Semester (OELFS).
 You’ll spend an entire semester building a strong community with other students and faculty as you gain significant field experience (and credits) while forming relationships and connections with people and places; developing self-efficacy; experiencing personal growth; and practicing leading with integrity, authenticity, and reliability.
 By the time you come back to campus, you’ll have developed skills in backpacking, rock climbing, white-water paddling, canyoneering, leadership, teaching, communication, decision-making, and risk management.

 Any Westminster student can apply for the OELFS, but priority is given to OEL majors in good academic standing followed by students that have completed OEL 120: Outdoor Leadership.
 All Outdoor Education and Leadership (OEL) program majors are required to participate in the OELFS.

 Questions: Email Kellie Gerbers, OEL Program Director, at email@example.com.

 August 17–Noveember 4, 2022

 Field Experience Matters.

 If you're looking to work in the outdoor industry, your extended time in the field will make you stand out to employers.
 The OELFS provides you with the field time and skills you need to be competitive in the outdoor job market.

-While in the field, you'll develop skills in backpacking, rock climbing, paddling, and canyoneering, as well as in leadership, teaching, communication, decision-making, and risk management.
+Instructors are subject to change.
 Westminster instructors from the Outdoor Education and Leadership program and the Fitness, Wellness, Recreation Department will bring expertise in geology, outdoor programming, education, Wilderness First Response, leadership, and more.